-You don't need to book laps at the Ring; just turn up, buy a card (one lap ticket per car), and get on to the track during a Touristfahrten session.
+You don't need to book laps at the Ring; just turn up, buy a card, load it with laps (per car not per person), and get on to the track during a Touristfahrten session.

-A single lap ticket is 27 in 2013 - it was 16 a few years ago.
+A single lap ticket is 27 in 2014 - it was 16 a few years ago.
 A four lap ticket has gone up 12% over the 2013 price but there is a nine lap ticket that should be sufficient for one day for many people.
 Nine laps is about 90 minutes driving, which is probably similar to what you'd do on a normal track day and on that basis 209 isn't terrible value for money.

 The restaurant at the Nordschleife uses credits that have to be loaded onto your card.
 The food and drink is very expensive.

 If you want to get an idea of all-in costs for a weekend trip, for a 'standard' weekend (out Fri, full day Saturday, half-day Sunday, return Sun afternoon/eve) from London by car, the costs look something like this: